xkyleann/TicketLineDesign/README.md

 <summary> The solution assumes making the administration application available as a Web application.
 The application can be used by persons - receptionists who register themselves in advance and the system administrator activates their accounts.</summary>

   <p><summary><b> 3.1 Authentication model </b></summary></p>
-  <summary> Logging in - the process of authentication and authorisation of the Receptionist, consisting in providing the Registrar's ID and authentication password to gain access to use the Application.
+  <summary> Logging in - the process of authentication and authorization of the Receptionist, consisting in providing the Registrar's ID and authentication password to gain access to use the Application.
 Password reminder - functionality that allows you to set a new password for the application in case of its loss </summary>

  <p><summary><b> 3.2 Request list </b></summary></p>
    <summary> After logging in, the Registrar has access to the list of conversations with the Users.
 The list can be filtered by the following status: </summary>
       <ul>
     <li>Active - a list of notifications not assigned to any Registrar and taken by all Registrars.</li>
-    <li>Mine - a list of notifications taken by the logged in Registrar.</li>
+    <li>Mine - a list of notifications taken by the logged-in Registrar.</li>
     <li>Taken - a list of requests taken by all Receptionists.</li>
     <li>Not picked up - list of requests waiting to be picked up (not assigned to any Registrar).</li>
     </ul>